We help people who:

 159a High Street

 Essex RM11 3YB

 We’ll aim to reply within ten working days.
 You can also email us with completed applications, along with scanned copies of all the necessary supporting documents.
 Please note that all completed applications must include original signatures from both the beneficiary and the referrer.

-It is important to note that we don’t usually pay TV licence fees.
+It is important to note that we don’t usually pay TV licence fees, so the recipient of a TV will need to purchase their own.
+They can do this by calling 0300 790 6138, or visiting the TV Licensing website.
 If a beneficiary can’t afford their own licence, it may be best to request a radio instead.
 In exceptional cases, however, we may pay for licences for people with very limited incomes and severe inability to leave their homes.

 WaveLength also partners with organisations that help isolated people living in poverty.
 We can boost these organisations’ work with free TVs and radios for clients.
 We can also provide technology for clients to use in communal spaces, or as part of specific projects.

 - Helen Bamber Foundation, which helps refugees

 - Storybook Dads, which helps prisoners record bedtime stories for their children

 - Freedom From Torture, which helps torture victims